-When the fireplace is installed on a raised base of Less Than 4" (E), a noncombustible floor protection of at least 16" (A) with an R factor of 1.00 must be installed in front of the fireplace.
+When the fireplace is installed on a raised base of 4" or less (E), a non-combustible floor protection of at least 16" (A) with an R factor of 1.00 must be installed in front of the fireplace.

 The joint between the floor protection and the fireplace must be protected over the entire width of the floor protection by a folded and continuous metal sheet (D = min 2" [51 mm]) (not supplied).
 It is recommended to make the sheet metal in one piece.